CraftAcademy/CraftOverflow/README.md

 ## Why post on Craft Overflow?
-The reasons for posting your questions there are :
+The reasons for posting your questions here are:

 1) You will learn to formulate questions properly
 2) Senior students can read and help with answers
 3) This will create a library with issues and solutions